Jetpack Aviation: Jetpacks

 The company was founded by Australian inventor David Mayman, who had previously worked in software but had a longstanding interest in developing a jetpack.
 In the mid-2000s, he began working with Nelson Tyler, an engineer and inventor in Hollywood who had previously worked on the Bell Rocket Belt in the 1980s.
 The pair began work on a backpack-sized jet that would take off and land vertically that would meet popular expectations of the science fiction concept.

 Their first device was the JB-9, a carbon-fiber corset that straps to the wearer's back that burns kerosene to propel them for about 10 minutes, based on their weight and flight conditions.
-In November 2015, Mayman publicly unveiled the device by flying around the Statue of Liberty, including a pause and pirouette.
+In November 2015, Mayman publicly unveiled the device by flying around New York City's Statue of Liberty, including a pause and pirouette.

 The company made its first sales to the military of a Southeast Asian country.
 The two JB-12s sold for $400,000 apiece.
 The company said the unnamed client was in the interest of dispatching medics for urgent emergency triage faster than a car or helicopter.